 Find relief by the pool

 Before you set sail it’s always a good idea to pick up some over-the-counter medication for avoiding seasickness.
-In most cases this will be strong enough to stop seasickness, or at least minimise the effects.
+If eating a green apple doesn’t work these medicatoins will often stop seasickness, or at least minimise the effects.
 However, it’s important not to take the seasickness medication on an empty stomach as it can cause severe drowsiness.

-If over-the-counter medications aren’t working visit the ship doctor who will have much stronger medication for seasickness.
+If over-the-counter medications aren’t working visit the ship doctor.
+They will have much stronger medication for seasickness.
 This usually comes in tablet form.
-The dosage is one per day and you take it with food (even if you’re feeling queazy).
+The dosage is one per day and you take it with food (perhaps a green apple), even if you’re feeling queazy.

 One of the best ways to stop seasickness on your next cruise is to book the right room.
 Rooms at the front and rear of the cruise ship feel much more movement than those in the middle.
 So make sure you book a midship room.
 These rooms cost a little more, but could stop seasickness in it’s tracks.